Updated January 2025–Are you curious about exploring other parts of Ireland outside of Dublin?

 The ultimate defeat of James, who sailed off to France shortly afterward, sealed the fate of Irish history forever, making the North of Ireland predominantly Protestant.
 In addition, James remains the last Catholic monarch to rule England.

-4. Dublin to the Cavan Burren Park
+4. Dublin to the Cavan Burren Park (by Car or Public Transport)

-Most tourists have heard of the Burren in Co.
-Clare, but did you know that there is an equally beautiful spot in County Cavan that makes for another one of those great day trips from Dublin?
+Most tourists have heard of the Burren in County Clare, but did you know that there is an equally beautiful spot in County Cavan that makes for another one of those great day trips from Dublin?

 It’s called the Cavan Burren Park, which is located close to the village of Blacklion on the Cavan/Fermanagh border.